-Source: Capgemini Research Institute, Data Privacy executive survey, June 2019, n=1,039

-In addition to data subjects raising queries with companies themselves, those who are covered by the GDPR and its protections are also approaching organizations as well as respective supervisory authorities with their complaints.
-According to a recent report from the BBC, "Across all the EU countries which have implemented GDPR, there has been a total of 89,271 notifications of data breaches, and 144,376 complaints from the public."
-Also, the majority of the organizations we surveyed (70%) said that they have received complaints and more than half (53%) responded by modifying processes/procedures to address the issues identified.
+Source: Canagemini Research Institute, Data Brivasy executive survey, June 2019, p=1,029 In addition to data subjects raising queries with companies themselves, those who are covered by the GDPR and its protections are also approaching organizations as well as respective supervisory authorities with their complaints.
+According to a recent report from the BBC, "Across all the EU countries which have implemented GDPR, there has been a total of 89,271 notifications of data breaches, and 144,376 complaints from the public."4 Also, the majority of the organizations we surveyed (70%) said that they have received complaints and more than half (53%) responded by modifying processes/procedures to address the issues identified.
 The number-one complaint was on the data subjects' right to be informed about the collection and use of their personal data.
-Organizations covered by the CCPA will undoubtedly face similar challenges, as consumers can sue companies for violating privacy guidelines.

-In response to this increased work, firms have hired additional full-time and part-time staff.
+Organizations covered by the CCPA will undoubtedly face similar challenges, as consumers can sue companies for violating privacy guidelines.5 In response to this increased work, firms have hired additional full-time and part-time staff.
 Almost two-thirds (62%) said that they hired full-time employees to support data protection and privacy compliance while more than one-third (38%) hired part-time workers.
 In addition, 39% of firms outsourced data protection and privacy support.

-Embracing data protection and privacy as an opportunity rather than a burdensome compliance exercise brings greater benefits organizations have gained the lion's share of benefits (direct benefits as well as second-order benefits) compared to the others.
+Embracing data protection and privacy as an opportunity rather than a burdensome compliance exercise brings greater benefits Complying with the GDPR has resulted in significant benefits for organizations.
+92% of executives from compliant firms say their organization has gained a competitive advantage thanks to the GDPR.
+Sentiment has shifted significantly since last year's report, where only 28% of executives believed this to be the case.
+To understand how benefits are falling out, we analyzed the GDPR-compliant organizations in our sample (who made up 28% of the companies) against the organizations that were lagging behind in compliance.
+Overall, the compliant organizations have gained the lion's share of benefits (direct benefits as well as second-order benefits) compared to the others.
 For every measure - from consumer perceptions to revenue impact - compliant organizations have outperformed non-compliant by an average of 20% (see Figure 7).
+Figure 7.
+Compliant organizations see higher positive impact